arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ![Arduino IoT Cloud initial page](assets/user-manual-13.png)

-First, associate your Portenta C33 board with your Arduino IoT Cloud.
+First, provision your Portenta C33 board on your Arduino IoT Cloud space.
 To do this, navigate to **Devices** and then click on the **ADD DEVICE** button:

 ![Arduino IoT Cloud Devices page](assets/user-manual-14.png)